2019 NHL entry draft

-The 2019 NHL entry draft was the 57th entry draft for the National Hockey League.
-It was held on June 21–22, 2019, at Rogers Arena in Vancouver, British Columbia.
+The 2019 NHL entry draft was the 57th draft for the National Hockey League.
+It was held on June 21–22, 2019, at Rogers Arena in Vancouver.

 The first three selections were Jack Hughes by the New Jersey Devils, Kaapo Kakko by the New York Rangers, and Kirby Dach by the Chicago Blackhawks.

-As of 2025 there are 75 active NHL players from this draft.
+As of 2026, there are 71 active NHL players from this draft.

 Eligibility

 Ice hockey players born between January 1, 1999, and September 15, 2001, were eligible for selection in the 2019 NHL entry draft.
 Additionally, un-drafted, non-North American players born in 1998 were eligible for the draft; and those players who were drafted in the 2017 NHL entry draft, but not signed by an NHL team and who were born after June 30, 1999, were also eligible to re-enter the draft.

 Top prospects

 Source: NHL Central Scouting final (April 15, 2019) ranking.